Arinerron/heaptrace/README.md

 	 Also supports "segfault" in the `number` arg to launch gdb if the process exits abnormally
 	 (SIGSEGV, abort(), etc).
-And, "main" will break at the entry point to the binary (the binary's auxiliary vector).
+And, "main" will break at the entry point to the binary (the process'
+	 AT_ENTRY auxiliary vector value).

   -B <number>, --break-after=<number>